Master of Arts in African Studies

 The Master's programme culminates in a Master’s Dissertation.
 This is a research paper based on independent, empirical research, and preferably (but not necessarily) the result of fieldwork in Africa.
 By writing a Master’s dissertation, students testify to their ability to conduct independent research, their mastery of a methodological framework and to their thorough knowledge of a specific Africanist topic.

-If you want to combine your Master’s degree with a Teacher’s degree, then there is the option of taking a Master's Programme in Teaching (in Dutch: 'Educatieve master') instead of the above described master.
-The Master's Programme in Teaching, however, is a Dutch-taught programme.
+If you want to combine your Master’s degree with a Teacher’s degree, then there is the option of taking a Master's Programme in Teaching (in Dutch: 'Educatieve master') instead of the master described above.
+The Master's Programme in Teaching, however, is a Dutch-taught programme, except for the Africa-related classes.
 More information can be found on www.ugent.be/educatievemaster.

 Labour Market

 In a globalising world, in which Africa plays an increasingly important role, our society needs graduates with academic expertise on Africa.
 A thorough understanding of African cultural frameworks, languages and history provides students with the knowledge and skills to build bridges between cultures.
-Graduates in African Studies find jobs in the NGO sector or cultural sector, in the North-South sector, in academic research, immigrant support programmes and diversity sector, education and the tourist industry, governmental institutions or business world, both in Europe and in Africa.
+Graduates in African Studies find jobs in the NGO sector or cultural sector, international relations, academic research, immigrant support programmes and diversity sector, education, the tourist industry, governmental institutions or business world, both in Europe and in Africa.

-Some government jobs require our graduates' specific knowledge of African cultural diversity.
-For example, some alumni work as North-South officials, integration officers or Swahili teachers.
-In turn, other graduates found employment with international organisations such as UNESCO and other UN institutions.
+Several government jobs require our graduates' specific knowledge of African cultural and linguistic diversity.
+For example, certain alumni work as international relations experts, integration officers or Swahili teachers.
+Others are active in international organisations such as UNESCO and other UN institutions.